prpole/dissertation/chapter2/main.md

 poles.
 The result is not an abstract conception but a comparison of ways of being that encompasses a multi-epochal humanness.

-[^ln-dreiser-wharton]: Definitely need to give the examples here... and there is so much scholarship on this topic.

 <!-- preview species-being here? -->